ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 ![Try the service](/learn/images/featured-scenarios/write-a-graphql-api-with-ballerina/try-the-service.gif)

-You view the JSON below as the result of this request.
+You can view the JSON below as the result of this request.

 ```JSON
 {